 Housing oversupply is a real possibility in Australia, with rising construction levels and a lower than expected growth in population.
-This outcome, say economists, may lead to a housing oversupply in the future which may erode the value of homes across Australia.
+This outcome, say, economists, may lead to a housing oversupply in the future which may erode the value of homes across Australia.

-Mortgage brokers suggest this news is good for home buyers because dwellings may become more affordable to purchase.
+Our mortgage brokers suggest this news is good for home buyers because dwellings may become more affordable to purchase.
 However, for sellers and property investors, who already hold housing stock in their portfolio, this could be less favourable, as the capital values of dwellings may depreciate due to a housing oversupply.

 According to the latest data released by the Australian Bureau of Statistics (ABS), the Australian population grew by 326,073 persons over 2015.
 This rate of growth was 133,431 persons less than peak levels recorded in December 2008, and 1,600 persons less than December 2014 levels.